curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

 1. **The syntax.** Simple, close to pseudo-code, mostly English words.
-   Indentation is the block structure, so badly formatted Python does not compile — which turns out to be a feature when you read other people's code.
+   Indentation is the block structure, so badly formatted Python does not compile, which turns out to be a feature when you read other people's code.

 2. **Free and open-source**, under a permissive licence, on every platform.